serverless-guru/sls-jest/doc/matchers/appsync.md

 Use the `appSyncMappingTemplate` helper function to test VTL mapping templates.

-- `template`: A string representing the mapping template
+- `template`: The path to a file containing containing a mapping template.
+The path can either be absolute, or relative to the working directory (`process.cwd()`).
 - `context`: The [context object](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html#accessing-the-context) to be injected into the template

 ## Matchers